cd-public/rt-proofs/README.md

 5. Pushing fixes, small improvements, etc. is always ok.

 6. Document the tactics that you use in the [list of tactics](doc/tactics.md).

+7. Whenever you have time available, please help with extending the documentation. :-)